 At a Flag Day speech in 1954, Eisenhower elaborated on his feelings about the place of religion in public life when he discussed why he had wanted to include “under God” in the pledge of allegiance, “In this way we are reaffirming the transcendence of religious faith in America’s heritage and future; in this way we shall constantly strengthen those spiritual weapons which forever will be our country’s most powerful resource in peace and in war” (President Eisenhower signs “In God We Trust” into law).
 In 1956, President Eisenhower signed the words, ‘one nation under God’ into law as the nation’s official motto, just two years after having the phrase inserted into the Pledge of Allegiance.
 Ever since this addition, its given reason to some to deem the pledge unconstitutional.
 As Americans with a country founded on the principle of Christianity, it seems almost preposterous that after 238 years some are now fighting to strip the nation of the very foundation it was built on.
 Contrary to popular beliefs, one of the Framers first orders of business after establishing our Nation’s government, was to circulate English bibles to all of the schools and homes in America.
 This may be exactly why the Constitution protects the people from government rule under the power of the “church” like that of England, yet the words “separation of church and state” are not found in our Nation’s Constitution (Religion and the Founding of the American Public).

-On October 25, 1946, twenty three Nazi doctors stood trial for ‘crimes against humanity’.
-Out of the twenty three physicians, sixteen were found guilty and seven were sent to their deaths by execution (Lifton 10).
+On October 25, 1946, twenty-three Nazi doctors stood trial for ‘crimes against humanity’.
+Out of the twenty-three physicians, sixteen were found guilty and seven were sent to their deaths by execution (Lifton 10).
 The crimes for which they were held responsible were that of true evil and disregard for basic human rights.
-Under… Continue reading Raising from the Ashes: The Lessons Learned and Practiced from Human Experimentation in the Holocaust
+Under their care,… Continue reading Raising from the Ashes: The Lessons Learned and Practiced from Human Experimentation in the Holocaust

 Hastily I rubbed my eyes; it was hardly morning when I awoke.
 Stunned and shivering from the frigid air and the overwhelming pain in my head, I took a moment to let my eyes adjust to the room.
 The salty taste of blood sat evident in my mouth, a constant reminder of my place here.
 How long have I been here?
 What had they done with my family?
 My mind was a broken record of nagging questions.
 While wiggling my way off of the cold pine that was meant to be my quarters, the repulsiveness of rotting flesh and emesis flooded my senses.
 My eyes burned, my mind moved faster than my quivering, exhausted limbs.
 The echos of sobbing and the redundant whisper of prayer flooded my mind like a slow poison.
 With an heavy ‘thud’ I hit the ground not knowing where I would go or what I was seeking to accomplish; I just had to get away from here.
 Small emissions of light shone through spaces between the boards in the wall and illuminated small pieces of my bunkmates faces.
 Young, scraggly skeletons of men and boys crammed together, packed four and five to a small cubby space.
 Some had bandages on their heads and scraps of cloth used as makeshift slings.
 In the far corner a few boys were bouncing around like corn in a kettle, chasing a rat out of their space; or maybe their hunger had gotten the best of them, I wasn’t entirely sure.